Frontier Airlines: Current fleet

-As of September 2025, Frontier Airlines operates an all-Airbus A320ceo and A320neo family fleet composed of the following aircraft:
+As of September 2025, Frontier Airlines operates an all-Airbus A320 family fleet composed of the following aircraft:

 Fleet development

-During the 2011 Paris Air Show, Republic Airways Holdings ordered 60 A320neo aircraft and 20 A319neo aircraft for Frontier.
-In 2014, the airline ordered 19 Airbus A321neos.
+During the 2011 Paris Air Show, Republic Airways Holdings ordered 60 Airbus A320neo aircraft and 20 Airbus A319neo aircraft for Frontier.
+In 2014, the airline ordered 19 Airbus A321neo aircraft.
 In October 2016, Frontier Airlines took delivery of its first Airbus A320neo aircraft and became the second US operator of the type after Spirit Airlines.

 On November 15, 2017, Frontier Airlines announced a $15 billion order for 134 additional A320neo family aircraft.
 The order, slightly revised under new owner Indigo, consisted of 100 A320neos and 34 A321neos.
 The order also included the conversion of the remaining A319neo to A320neo.
 With this order, Frontier Airlines fleet sought industry-leading fuel efficiency as well as one of the youngest and most modern fleets, particularly in comparison to other low-cost carriers, with an average fleet age of five years as of 2018.

 Historical fleet

-Frontier Airlines has operated the following aircraft types:
+In the past, Frontier Airlines has operated the following aircraft types:

 Frontier was the launch customer of the Airbus A318; between 2003 and 2007, the airline took delivery of eleven of the type.
 Retirement of the type began in 2010 and was completed by autumn 2013.
-All of Frontier's A318 were parted out for scrap.
+All of Frontier's A318s were parted out for scrap.
 At the time, the five youngest examples had spent less than two and a half years in active service, while the oldest two were just over ten years old.

+Services and seating

 Services

-In-flight services

-At 19″ wide, the middle seats in the airline's Airbus 321s and A320s are wider than the window and aisle seats and, as of July 2015 when the airline began installing them, are the widest middle seats of any airline in the U.S. The A321ceo and A321neo, utilized on longer flights, features industry-standard seat pitch of 30"-32".
-The airline uses a seat pitch of only 28″-29", the tightest seat pitch of any airline in the United States, on their A320ceo and A320neo, typically operated on shorter flights.
-Main cabin seats are "pre-reclined" by the airline and there are no televisions mounted at any of the seats in order to save weight.

-"Stretch" row seating, available for an additional fee or complimentary for Frontier Elite Program members, features an extra 5-8" pitch, full-reclining seat, lumbar support and diamond stitching.
+As an ultra low-cost carrier (ULCC), Frontier imposes fees for additional amenities and services, such as for advance seat reservation and baggage allowance, the waiving of fees associated with changing or cancelling itineraries, and operates a buy on board service for in-flight catering.
+Prior to its transition to an ULCC, the airline offered DirecTV channels on seat-mounted electronic screens for an additional fee.
+Following the removal of the electronic screens from its seats, the airline has not offered any in-flight entertainment options.
+In May 2024, Frontier introduced a low-cost bundled fare option called "BizFare," which includes seat selection, a carry-on bag, and flexibility to change flights without penalty.

+Seating

+Frontier's aircraft are configured in all-economy class seating in a 3–3 layout.
+Seats on its A320 aircraft have 28 in to 30 in of seat pitch, and seats on its A321 aircraft have 30 in to 32 in of seat pitch.
+At 19 in wide, the middle seats on Frontier's aircraft are wider than the window and aisle seats.
+Seats do not have adjustable recline, with the exception of some premium "Stretch" seats in an exit row or near the bulkheads, which have an additional 5 in to 8 in of seat pitch.